 'Yes well I'm pretty much standing at the top, all I've got left's downhill.'

 'Is there something on your mind?' he asked.
 'And could that something possibly be your impending birthday?'
 Minerva had been exceedingly quiet on the subject so far, except, of course, to insist that there would be no fuss, no party and definitely no surprises.

 'Eighty!' she all but shouted, spraying him with snow as she threw out her arms.
 'When did I get so … old?' she asked, covering her face.

 He waved an airy hand, 'That's nothing, I'm a hundred-and-forty-seven.'
 He shook his head incredulously, an amused smile playing on his lips.
 'You haven't got a single grey hair – how can you possibly think of yourself as old?'

 'It's different for men.
-Men live out their lives as trendy bachelors but woman?
+Men live out their lives as trendy bachelors but women?
 Women become old spinsters.'

 She shot him a dirty look.
 'Oh be quiet.'